-Following a landmark international investigation, in September 2015 the United Nations released a major report on serious human rights violations in Sri Lanka occurring between 2002 and 2011.
+Following a landmark international investigation, in September 2015 the United Nations released a major report on serious human rights violations in Sri Lanka (2002-2011).
 The document, known as the ‘OISL Report’ was clear in its view that many of those violations – perpetrated by both government and LTTE (‘Tamil Tiger’) forces – could amount to war crimes and crimes against humanity if established in a court of law.
-Accordingly, it made a number of recommendations as to how Sri Lanka might begin to address these violations, as well as other patterns of abuses, in order to start laying the foundations for a sustainable peace.
+It made a number of recommendations as to how Sri Lanka might begin to address these violations in order to lay the foundations for a sustainable peace.

-In response, the government that came to power in Sri Lanka in 2015, acting through the UN Human Rights Council, made a series of promises to its citizens pledging to deal with the legacy of the war.
-Those promises were contained in Human Rights Council Resolution 30/1, which was co-sponsored by the government and unanimously adopted by Council members in October 2015.
-The Resolution requested the UN High Commissioner for Human Rights to provide a comprehensive report on the implementation of these commitments at the 34th Session of the Human Rights Council in March 2017.
+In response, the government that came to power in Sri Lanka in 2015, acting through the UN Human Rights Council, made a series of promises pledging to deal with the legacy of the war.
+Those were contained in Human Rights Council (HRC) Resolution 30/1, which was co-sponsored by the government and unanimously adopted by HRC members in October 2015.
+The Resolution requested the UN High Commissioner for Human Rights to provide a comprehensive report on the implementation of these commitments at the 34th Session of the HRC in March 2017.

-At the 34th session, and following “limited progress” on transitional justice by the government of Sri Lanka (according to the UN High Commissioner for Human Rights), the Human Rights Council adopted Resolution 34/1.
-Its effect was to renew the outstanding commitments contained within Resolution 30/1.
-It also extended for a further two years the monitoring mandate of the UN High Commissioner for Human Rights, with a request for a written update to the Council at its 37th Session (March 2018) as well as a comprehensive report at its 40th Session (March 2019).
+At the 34th session, and in light of the “limited progress” on transitional justice (in the words of the former UN High Commissioner for Human Rights), the HRC adopted Resolution 34/1 – the effect of which was to ‘roll over’ the commitments contained within Resolution 30/1.
+It also extended for a further two years the monitoring mandate of the UN High Commissioner for Human Rights, with a request for a written update to the HRC at its 37th Session (March 2018) as well as a comprehensive report at its 40th Session (March 2019).

 Has the government fulfilled its promises?
 We provide an answer to that question below, by distilling Resolutions 30/1-34/1 into 25 key commitments and assessing the progress that has been made in relation to each.
-This evaluation – the latest of several conducted by the Sri Lanka Campaign over the past two years – is based on various media reports, analyses by Sri Lankan civil society groups and UN rights mechanisms, as well as the findings of the UN High Commissioner for Human Rights’ recently released written update.
-The chart (right) illustrates the overall progress that has been made by the government over time.
-The table (below) illustrates the progress that has been made with respect to establishing the four transitional mechanisms pledged as part of Resolutions 30-1/34-1.
-A report version of our findings is available here.
+This evaluation – the latest of several by the Sri Lanka Campaign over the past three years – is based on various media reports, analyses by civil society groups, and the findings of UN human rights mechanisms and the UN High Commissioner for Human Rights.

 Action through the Human Rights Council.
 What now?